Scott Farquhar Sells 8,241 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 Atlassian Co.
-(NASDAQ:TEAM – Get Free Report) CEO Scott Farquhar sold 8,241 shares of the stock in a transaction dated Friday, July 21st.
-The shares were sold at an average price of $175.65, for a total transaction of $1,447,531.65.
-Following the completion of the transaction, the chief executive officer now directly owns 403,809 shares of the company’s stock, valued at approximately $70,929,050.85.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+(NASDAQ:TEAM – Get Free Report) CEO Scott Farquhar sold 8,241 shares of the business’s stock in a transaction dated Friday, July 28th.
+The shares were sold at an average price of $173.10, for a total transaction of $1,426,517.10.
+Following the completion of the transaction, the chief executive officer now owns 362,604 shares in the company, valued at $62,766,752.40.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Scott Farquhar also recently made the following trade(s):